Donaldson-Thomas invariants of length 2 flops: DT Invariants for a Family of length 2 Flops

-for $\cQ$ the quiver with a single vertex and a single loop $s$.
-Under this isomorphism, the function $\tr(W)$ pulls back to $\tr(G(s))$, and one obtains an equality
+where $\cQ$ denotes the quiver with a single vertex and a single loop $s$.
+Under this isomorphism, the function $\tr(W_{a,b})$ pulls back to $\tr(2s^a)$, and one obtains an equality

-The motivic BPS invariants of a one-loop quiver with potential were found by Davison-Meinhardt \cite{DaMeOneLoop}, and the BPS invariants for $\O_{2\C}(-1)[1]$ follow from their calculations. \begin{lemma} Let $a \in \N$ be the maximal integer such that $s^a$ divides $G(s)$, then
+which implies that the BPS invariants $\BPS_{k[S_0]}$ are the BPS invariants of the one loop quiver with potential $s^a$, which were found by Davison--Meinhardt \cite{DM15}. \begin{lemma} Let $\updelta_{2\curve,n}$ denotes the class of the unique stable module of phase $\uptheta_{2\curve,n}$, then